liesislukas/shell-scripts/README.md

 # shell-scripts
 These are mostly my own built scripts to make things happen.
+Yet some are updated by people i had contact with 🎉

 ## Functions
 - [log.sh](./log.sh) - exposes 2 functions `fn_log` and `fn_debug`. also manages logs file.